 All intentional communities experience greatly improved security because neighbours know each other.
 Therefore, anyone from outside the community is likely to be noticed and greeted by one of the residents.
 Our southern boundary gate into the garden will have secured access, but we are not a “gated” community.

-The Common House is the centrepiece of the development – a distinctive building that we’ll really cherish (see above).The workshop and small gym are below the E flats on the south western corner and members will be working to equip both areas with shared tools and equipment.
+The Common House is the centrepiece of the development – a distinctive building that we’ll really cherish (see above).The workshop and small gym are below the E flats on the south western corner and is equipped both with shared tools and equipment.
 We will be selecting the best of what we all already own and are willing to pool!

 The shared gardens are the other special place, offering opportunities for play, food production, socialising and relaxation in a setting that provides welcoming green spaces for wildlife as well as for people.
 Our planning consent includes the installation of bat and bird boxes and native trees plants and hedges.